balub/pgroonga.github.io/tutorial/index.md

                    'Groonga can be embedded into other systems.']);
 INSERT INTO docs
      VALUES (3,
-             ARRAY['PGroonga is a PostgreSQL extension that uses Groonga as index.', 'It adds powerful full text search feature to PostgreSQL.']);
+             ARRAY['PGroonga is a PostgreSQL extension that uses Groonga as an index.', 'It adds powerful full text search feature to PostgreSQL.']);
 ```